County Commissioners to meet Monday

 5. Discussion and possible action regarding the functions of government for Pontotoc County under the current State of Emergency (due to COVID-19) declared by Governor Kevin Stitt.

-8. Discussion and possible action regarding approval of the County Treasurer’s Transcript of Proceedings on Sale of Pontotoc County Property Acquired at Resale:

-a.
-Lot 1 Block 5 Washington Heights – sold to Myisha Nelson on December 14, 2020
+11. Discussion and possible action regarding Resolution #21-47, approving and accepting the 17526 CDBG 19 Waterline Project for Pontotoc County RWD #8 project as complete and authorizing the BOCC Chairman to sign close-out documents.

-9. Discussion and possible action regarding approval of the following County Deed, Property Acquired at Resale to Myisha Nelson:
+12. Discussion and possible action regarding approval of the following for District #3 for FY 2020-2021:

 13. Discussion and possible action regarding approval of FY 2020-2021 compliance documents: